D.C. proposals to change workers’ compensation system get public hearing

 But for those with conditions not considered permanent, “temporary benefits should terminate,” the agency said in a statement.

 In July, D.C.
-Council member Brandon T. Todd (D-Ward 4), chair of the council’s Committee of Government Operations, introduced two bills to address what advocates say are inequities in workers’ compensation for the city’s public employees, many of whom are people of color.
+Council member Brandon T. Todd (D-Ward 4), chair of the council’s Committee on Government Operations, introduced two bills to address what advocates say are inequities in workers’ compensation for the city’s public employees, many of whom are people of color.

 One bill would provide permanent disability payments for injured city workers.
 Though the Office of Risk Management, which runs the city’s workers’ compensation program, says injured workers can access long-term benefits, advocates say access has been eroded by legislative and regulatory changes in the past decade.